 - Multicultural Center for Academic Excellence

 - Education and Training

 Equity and Diversity Certificate Program

 The Equity and Diversity Certificate helps participants develop tools necessary for advancing equity and diversity in all aspects of their personal and professional lives.
-It’s free of charge and open to students, faculty and staff on all campuses of the University of Minnesota.
+It’s free of charge and open to students, faculty, staff, and alumni on all campuses of the University of Minnesota.

 - Offers participants a theoretical framework for understanding equity and diversity work

 - Helps participants develop necessary skills for equity and diversity work

 - Gives participants direct experience working and communicating across differences